smaffy/tutorial_drapi/README.md

     A ViewSet class is only bound to a set of method handlers at the last moment, when it is instantiated into a set of views, typically by using a Router class which handles the complexities of defining the URL conf for you.

+    # Create a router and register our viewsets with it.
+    router = DefaultRouter()
+    router.register(r'snippets', views.SnippetViewSet)
+    router.register(r'users', views.UserViewSet)

+    # The API URLs are now determined automatically by the router.
+    urlpatterns = [
+        path('', include(router.urls)),
+    ]